sueszli/blog/job market.md

 - **geopolitics, governance:** policy, regulation, law, etc.
 - **biosecurity:** preventing, detecting, responding to biological threats

-here's my sketch of the same concept (with a little more detail – but don't take it too seriously):
+also here's my sketch of the same concept (with a little more detail – but don't take it too seriously):

 ![](<./assets/job market.png>)